thanos-io/thanos/docs/contributing/coding-style-guide.md

 #### Use the Blank Identifier `_`

-Black identifiers are very useful to mark variables that are not used.
+Blank identifiers are very useful to mark variables that are not used.
 Consider the following cases:

 ```go
 // We don't need the second return parameter.